The Ultimate Guide to the Perfect Time and Materials Contract

 ProTip: Maximize the ROI on training and employee programs by combining them with other events such as company celebrations to save on resources and optimize schedules.

-Pro-Tip: If you’re tightening your belt, best believe other department heads are trying to as well.
+Pro-Tip: If you're tightening your belt and reducing costs, best believe other department heads are trying to as well.
 Do yourself, and them, a favor by collaborating on previous and current cost management ideas.
-You might also discover ways to reduce cross-departmental burdens you’ve been unknowingly placing upon one another and eliminate them.
+You might also discover ways to reduce cross-departmental burdens you've been unknowingly placing upon one another and eliminate them.

-There are several confluent factors taking place right now that mean finding the delicate balance between cost cutting, reduction and avoidance for overall savings is critical.
-Business leaders face challenges in every direction: economic uncertainty, supply chain instability, greater market competition, regulatory and policy changes, it’s a constantly evolving situation.
+There are several confluent factors taking place right now.
+That means finding the delicate balance between cost-cutting, reduction and avoidance for overall savings is critical.
+Business leaders face challenges in every direction: economic uncertainty, supply chain instability, greater market competition, regulatory and policy changes - it's a constantly evolving situation.

 A strong and balanced cost management strategy safeguards your business in numerous ways, including: